Derrywarragh Island: History

+Ecology and conservation

+Derrywarragh Island forms part of the Lough Neagh and Lough Beg Special Protection Area (SPA) and Ramsar site, recognized for its international importance as a wetland habitat.
+The island's mosaic of wet grassland, wet woodland, marshes and swamps provides critical habitat for numerous waterfowl species.

+Notable species include whooper swans and various duck species including tufted duck, pochard, and goldeneye.
+The floodplain grazing marsh habitat on the island is maintained through traditional agricultural practices to help preserve the ecological character of the wetland.

 Places of interest

 The O'Connors Stronghold can be found on the north-east end of the island.
 It is a 17th-century fortified house.
 The existing remains measure about 18 × 14 ft and include a standing 32 ft brick chimney stack.
 According to Craigavon Museum Services, it was probably a "watchtower to protect the mouth of the River Blackwater".

 Sport

 The island is also the home of Maghery Sean MacDermott's GAA club.